omnai-project/OmnAIScope-DataServer/README.md

 ### How to use the Websocket:

 The websocket currently can be used in a client-based setup.
+The Websocket is running on a port between 8080 and 8170 depending on which port is available.
+It starts with 8080 and then counts up.

 2. Using the Websocket in a Client-based Setup